hainguyents13/mechvibes-dx/README.md

-# Mechvibes DX
+# MechvibesDX

-**Add custom sounds to your keyboard and mouse**
+**A fun and practical way to bring your favorite sounds anywhere!**

-Mechvibes DX lets you play any sound when you type or click.
+MechvibesDX lets you play any sound when you type or click.
 Use it for education, presentations, gaming, or just for fun.

 ## Features

--   Play sounds on every keystroke and mouse click
+-   Play sounds on every keystroke (keydown/keyup) and mouse click (press/release)
 -   Works with education, business, gaming, and accessibility needs
 -   Global hotkey toggle (`Ctrl+Alt+M`)
 -   System tray integration
 -   Custom soundpack support
 -   Multiple themes available
+-   Logo and background customizations

 ## Installation

 1. Download from [Releases](https://github.com/hainguyents13/mechvibes-dx/releases)
 2. Run installer
 3. Select soundpacks
-4. Press `Ctrl+Alt+M` to toggle sounds
+4. Enjoy the sounds or playing with Customizations

 ## Use cases

-**Education** - Musical scales, animal sounds, language learning **Business** - Professional typewriter sounds, meeting-friendly modes
+**Education** - Musical scales, animal sounds, language learning

+**Business** - Professional typewriter sounds, meeting-friendly modes

-**Gaming** - Retro arcade sounds, custom sound effects **Accessibility** - Audio feedback for visually impaired users
+**Gaming** - Retro arcade sounds, custom sound effects

+**Accessibility** - Audio feedback for visually impaired users

 ## Creating soundpacks